The Swan Practice - Patient Participation Group (PPG)

 The group was initially selected by the practice team from patients who were known to be interested in the running of the surgeries beyond their own immediate care and who could devote the modest amount of time involved.
-The group meets every two months in the evening and is attending by the Chairperson, a GP of the practice, the practice manager, other relevant practice staff and open to all patients.
+The group meets every two months in the evening and is attended by the Chairperson, a GP of the practice, practice management, other relevant practice staff and open to all patients.

 - Advise the practice on matters of concern to patients such as: booking appointments, being able to see the same Doctor for continuity, surgery opening times, emergency out of hours care, parking, care after a hospital stay, etc.

 - Developing and exhibiting health education displays to alert patients to key health issues – this has been a considerable early success with very effective displays in both surgeries, Buckingham Library and Tesco Buckingham on topics such as dementia, high blood pressure and the early detection of cancer.

 - Act as a sounding board for the practice on policy issues.

 - Take soundings from the patient community and develop plans to remedy identified shortcomings.

 - Represent the patient group in holding the practice constructively to account.

 The Swan Practice PPG has been very successful in building a base from which to deliver on these goals but needs to be more representative not just of the two surgeries, which it does very well, but of those with different medical needs, e.g. parents of young families, people who are more recent arrivals in the area, students at the University, carers and other distinct patient groups.

 The practice already has a Facebook page and a key area for development would be the wider use of Social Networking as a tool to engage and inform a broader cross section of the local community.